x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-email-issues-for-priority-accounts-report.md

 - **Send email notification**: Select or clear this checkbox.

-- **Send email notifications ot these users or groups**: Click in the box to find or enter a user or group to receive email notifications.
+- **Send email notifications to these users or groups**: Click in the box to find or enter a user or group to receive email notifications.

 - **Daily notification limit**: Select from the following values: **No limit**, 1 (default), 5, 10, 25, 50, 150, or 200.